ryangregson01/L4-dissertation/plan.md

     - Change amino acid vector map
     - Use 1D convolution kernels instead of 2D
 * **Week 12 [PROJECT WEEK]** Status report submitted.
+  - Complete status report
+  - Refactor all code that is using the 2D image and 2D convolutions.
+  - Get training loop working.

 ## Winter break